sassquad/polymer-picker-6502/README.md

 As you progress, you have the ability to swim faster.
 This will consume more oxygen, however.
 When your airtank reaches about 50%, a spare tank will appear underneath your boat.
 Grab it to replenish your air.
 You only have one refill per level though, so use it sparingly!

-Cash is earned for each item of plastic collected.
+Points are earned for each item of plastic collected.
 At the end of a level, a bonus is awarded for each fish that is left, in addition to any remaining air in your tank.

 If you run out of air, or all the fish die, then it's game over.